What can I expect during prenatal visits?

 How can I make sure my baby is OK?

-Your health care provider will closely monitor your baby's development throughout the pregnancy.
-Routine ultrasound exams can be used to track your baby's growth, and specialized ultrasounds can be used to detect any fetal heart abnormalities.
+Your health care provider will monitor your baby's development throughout the pregnancy.
+Routine ultrasound exams can be used to track your baby's growth, and specialized ultrasounds can be used to detect fetal heart abnormalities.
 Your baby might need monitoring or treatment after delivery as well.

-What can I do to prevent complications?
+How can I prevent complications?

 Taking good care of yourself is the best way to take care of your baby.
 For example: